nitikagupta1403/WeaveAI/papers/CLO-SKET/CLO_SKET_Final_Results.md

 At the sketch level, the corresponding Spearman correlations were −0.253366 for observed peak-shell \(R_2\) and −0.271404 for selected peak radius.
 These pooled-sketch estimates were retained as descriptive summaries without inferential p-values.

-The peak-radius result describes sensitivity in this dataset.
-Peak radius is selected from 25 discrete, bounded shells and can be censored at the domain boundaries; the association does not establish a physical radial law.
+A secondary analysis examined selected peak radius.
+Garment-level median peak radius was negatively associated with median axial error.
+Because peak radius is selected from a bounded discrete domain, this result was interpreted more cautiously than the peak-magnitude association.
+In the primary radial window, 22.0% of sketches had peak locations at a domain endpoint, and radial-domain sensitivity analyses showed that a substantial fraction of upper-boundary peaks moved outward when the domain was expanded.
+Peak radius is therefore treated as a window-dependent localization statistic rather than an intrinsic radial scale.

 ![Figure 4.
 Association between second-harmonic organization and axial reconstruction error.](Radial_Fig/Figure_4_Garment_Identity_Inference.png)